Fody/MethodDecorator/README.md

 Differneces from original Fody/MethodDecorator:
 * No attributes or interfaces in root namespace (actually without namespace) required
 * Interceptor attribute can be declared and implemented in separate assembly
-* Init method are called before any method and receiving method reference and method args
+* Init method called before any method and receiving method reference and method args
 * OnEntry/OnExit/OnException methods don't receiving method reference anymore

 ### Your Code